Krecikkko/TUL_Proj_SoftwareEngineering/README.md

 ```
 The general `requirements.txt` is also provided, with dependencies that must be used by all teams.
 ---
-In general what tools do you need for start of development:
+In general what tools do you need at the beggining?
 - If you are using Windows: only python, if Linux: python3, python3-venv, python3-pip
 - git
 - node and npm which might be installed using such commands if on linux: